Post-Program Placement Data (3S1)

 Perkins legislation requires actual placement data, not “plans for after graduation”, so surveying must be completed after students have left secondary school.
 A survey of students who participated in New York State Approved Programs should take place between October 1 and December 31 of each program year.
 Post-high-school placement data is the only Career and Technical Education (CTE) data element that is reported outside of the Student Information Repository System (SIRS).

-Data must be reported not only for those students who completed a program, but for every student who achieved CTE Concentrator status (a concentrator is a student who has completed at least two sequenced CTE courses or 2/3 program in a BOCES) at any time during their secondary education and left the school in the year before the 3S1 survey is done.
+Data must be reported not only for those students who completed a program, but for every student who achieved CTE Concentrator status (see CTE Data Definitions webpage for the definition of a concentrator) at any time during their secondary education and left the school in the year before the 3S1 survey is done.

 The survey itself must be developed locally.
 Districts use phone, web-based, and paper surveys.
 After collecting surveys, transfer the data to the workbook linked below:

 CTE contacts will be sent an individualized 3S1 form this year.

 PERKINS V REQUIREMENT: Please report results for each of your programs on separate worksheets.

 Students may be counted under more than one special population category, but not more than one placement category.
 If a student falls into more than one of the placement categories, pick a single classification for them defaulting to the item highest in this list:

 - Unemployed but seeking work;